Q. What are JISAs?

-A. Cash can be transfered to another JISA manager at no charge.
+A. Cash can be transferred to another JISA manager at no charge.
 You may prefer to sell investments at our normal dealing rates to convert them into cash.
 Shareholdings can be transferred from Pilling JISAs at £24 per holding.
 Plans that are closed and have never been invested will be charged a “failure to invest” fee of £24.
 Please note that transfers of JISAs can take up to a month to process.

 Q. Can the investments be sold without my permission?